 How to survive rush hours in Tokyo

-In Tokyo, trains are very crowded in the morning and the evening.
+In Tokyo, trains are very crowded in the morning and in the evening.
 That is a rush hour!

-I go to the office by train on weekdays and occasionally I see foreign businessman or travelers who are surprised by this situation and confused.
+I go to the office by train on weekdays and occasionally I see foreign businessmen or travelers who are surprised by this situation and confused.
 People who don’t live around Tokyo may feel this rush hour is crazy.
 And they may wonder how do Japanese people survive the rush hour train every day.

 Today I talk about things to do during rush hours in Japan trains and tips to travel by crowded trains.
 It is important information for people planning to travel to Japan!

 How crowded are the trains during rush hours in Tokyo?

 You cannot move in a packed train during rush hour!
 According to the survey conducted by the Ministry of Land, Infrastructure, and Transport in 2017, the most crowded line was the Tokyo Metro Tozai Line, and the congestion rate was about 200%.
 This is the situation in which your body touches the other people’s bodies and you have a feeling of oppression.

 Also, the Stations are very crowded, too.
 This photo is the platform at Shinagawa(品川) station in the morning.

 Shinagawa Station is one of the biggest stations in Tokyo.
 Many people transfer another train at the station.
 Many commuters are waiting for a train and the platform is very crowded.
 Sometimes you cannot even enter the platform because of many people waiting for trains, in such a case you have to wait for trains at the stairway to the platform.